evancz/guide.elm-lang.org/error_handling/task.md

 This function takes two arguments:

   1. A task that may succeed with a value of type `a`
-  2. A callback that takes a value of type `a` and produces a task.
+  2. A callback that takes a value of type `a` and produces another task.

 Together, these mean &ldquo;Try to do the first task, and if it is successful, create a second task and try to do that one too.&rdquo; The cool think is that if either task fails, we bail on the whole thing.